jbkinney/logomaker/docs/tutorial.rst

 :math:`p_{ic} = \frac{n_{ic} + \lambda}{\sum_{c'} n_{ic'} + C \lambda}`

 where :math:`C` is the number of possible characters and :math:`\lambda` is a user-defined pseudocount.
-A probability logo has heights given by these :math:`p_{ci}` values.
-The y axis extends from 0 to 1 and is labeled 'probability'.
+A probability logo has heights given by these :math:`p_{ic}` values.
+The y axis extends from 0 to 1.

 Weight matrix
 -------------

-An enrichment matrix represent the relative likelihood of observing each character at each position relative to some user-specified "background" model.
+A weight matrix draws characters with positive values above the x-axis and draw characters with negative values below it.
+A weight matrix can be used to represent an enrichment logo, where the relative likelihood of observing each character at each position is relative to some user-specified "background" model.
 Such matrices are sometimes referred to as position weight matrices (PWMs) or position-specific scoring matrices (PSSMs).
 The elements :math:`w_{ic}` of an enrichment matrix can be computed from a probability matrix (elements :math:`p_{ic}`) and a background matrix (also a probability matrix but denoted :math:`b_{ic}`) using the formula

 :math:`w_{ic} = \log_2 \frac{p_{ic}}{b_{ic}}`